-A great example of this is the Adaptive Resource Control (ARC) that we are developing with Kythera Space Solutions.
+A great example of this is the Adaptive Resource Control (ARC) that we are developing.
 ARC enables control and optimisation of power, throughput, beams and frequency allocation across O3b mPOWER’s space and ground assets – as well as our next-generation GEO satellites.
 This allows unprecedented levels of automation, revolutionary for the industry.

 You’ve already announced a number of O3b mPOWER customers – what are some of the early applications the market expects to see?